meltano/handbook/src/_company/okrs.md

 - Start value
 - Target value

 KR tracking occurs in GitLab issues, with KRs linked to their OKR ID via Gitlab labels.
+KR titles are public and are listed below under each OKR definition, with links to the Gitlab issues with additional information.

 ## OKR IDs